 The new Native File System API enables developers to build powerful web apps that interact with files on the user's local device, like IDEs, photo and video editors, text editors, and more.
 After a user grants a web app access, this API allows web apps to read or save changes directly to files and folders on the user's device.

 Access to the user’s contacts has been a feature of native apps since (almost) the dawn of time.
-The Contact Picker API is a new, on-demand picker that allows users to select an entry or entries from their contact list and share limited details of the selected contact(s) with a website.
+The Contact Picker API is an on-demand API that allows users to select an entry or entries from their contact list and share limited details of the selected contact(s) with a website.
 It allows users to share only what they want, when they want, and makes it easier for users to reach and connect with their friends and family.

 Chrome 76 adds expands the functionality of the Async Clipboard API to add support for png images.
 Copying and pasting images to the clipboard has never been easier.